tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

 either with a flag when compiling Ruby or by configuring **RubyVM::InstructionSequence** at runtime with special compile options.
-There was some talk of [enabling tail call optimization by default around the time that Ruby 2.0 was released](https://bugs.ruby-lang.org/issues/6602), however this hasn't come to be for a number of reasons: Primary concerns were that tail call optimization makes it difficult to implement **set_trace_func** and also causes backtrace weirdness due to the absence of a new stack frame.
+There was some talk of [enabling tail call optimization by default around the time that Ruby 2.0 was released][bugs.ruby-lang.org - Issue 6602], however this hasn't come to be for a number of reasons: Primary concerns were that tail call optimization makes it difficult to implement **set_trace_func** and also causes backtrace weirdness due to the absence of a new stack frame.

 Now that we have a little background on tail call optimization in Ruby, let's take a look at an example of a tail recursive, tail call optimizable function.